sxa/website-v2/content/blog/slsabuild3-temurin/index.md

 familiar with the changes, check out [this lightning talk](https://youtu.be/uLXzyutZEmQ?si=XjD9H6uO_GEjJVBG) from one of my colleagues.
-We have been able to build on our work done previously to meet build level 3 for Linux and MacOS for Eclipse Temurin's build and distribution.
+We have been able to build on our work done previously to meet build level 3 for Linux and macOS for Eclipse Temurin's build and distribution.

 ## What have you done since declaring SLSA level 2